What are the benefits of breastfeeding?

 - Offer your baby the less sore of your two nipples first.
 Your baby's sucking may be less vigorous after the first few minutes.

 - If possible, position any cracked or tender part of your breast at the corner of your baby's mouth, so that it gets less pressure during feeding.

 - Wash your nipples daily with warm water.
 Don't use soap or lotion that may contain alcohol, which can dry the skin.

 - Some women find that rubbing lanolin on their nipples is soothing.
-If you use lanolin, wash it off before feeding your baby.

 - Avoid bra pads lined with plastic.
 Change bra pads between feedings to keep your nipples dry.